Honoré de Balzac: Legacy

 William Saroyan wrote a short story about Balzac in his 1971 book, Letters from 74 rue Taitbout or Don't Go But If You Must Say Hello To Everybody.

 Balzac's vision of a society in which class, money and personal ambition are the key players has been endorsed by critics of both left-wing and right-wing political persuasions.
 Marxist Friedrich Engels wrote: "I have learned more [from Balzac] than from all the professional historians, economists and statisticians put together".
 Balzac has received high praise from critics as diverse as Walter Benjamin and Camille Paglia.
-He was also praised by James Baldwin, who said 1984: "I’m sure that my life in France would have been very different had I not met Balzac.
+He was also praised by James Baldwin, who said in 1984: "I'm sure that my life in France would have been very different had I not met Balzac.
 [He taught me] the way that country and its society works."
 In 1970 Roland Barthes published S/Z, a detailed analysis of Balzac's story Sarrasine and a key work in structuralist literary criticism.
 Carlos Fuentes, sometimes called "the Balzac of Mexico", cited Balzac as a major influence on his writing.

 Balzac has also influenced popular culture.
 Many of his works have been made into popular films and television serials, including: Travers Vale's Père Goriot (1915), Les Chouans (1947), Le Père Goriot (1968 BBC mini-series), and La Cousine Bette (1974 BBC mini-series, starring Margaret Tyzack and Helen Mirren; 1998 film, starring Jessica Lange).
-Balzac is mentioned to humorous effect in Meredith Willson's musical The Music Man.
-He is included in François Truffaut's 1959 film, The 400 Blows.
+Balzac is mentioned, along with Chaucer and Rabelais, to humorous effect (as authors of allegedly unreliable morals) in Meredith Willson's musical The Music Man.
+The young protagonist in François Truffaut's 1959 film The 400 Blows is so enamored of Balzac that he unwittingly plagiarizes the writer and starts a small apartment fire with a candle he lights in Balzac's honor.
 Truffaut believed Balzac and Proust to be the greatest French writers.

+His life was dramatised as the 1950 Australian radio play Balzac.